Massimo Bacigalupo

-Massimo Bacigalupo (born 1947 in Rapallo, Italy) is an experimental filmmaker, scholar, and translator of poetry, an essayist and literary critic.
+Massimo Bacigalupo (born 1947 in Rapallo, Italy) is an experimental filmmaker, scholar, and translator of poetry, essayist and literary critic.
 He was a founding member of the Cooperative of Independent Filmmakers in Rome.
 As a filmmaker of the Italian Independent Cinema (Cinema Indipendente Italiano), he was influenced by the New American Cinema.

 Bacigalupo is also a scholar, specializing in Ezra Pound, T. S. Eliot, Wallace Stevens, W. B. Yeats, Seamus Heaney, Herman Melville, Emily Dickinson, and other American, English and Irish writers, whom he has edited and translated.
 From 1990 to 2007 he was Professor of American Literature at the University of Genoa.
 He is a member of the Ligurian Academy of Sciences and Letters, Genoa.

 Biography

 Bacigalupo grew up in Rapallo, the son of Giuseppe Bacigalupo and Frieda Bacigalupo (née Natali).
-His parents’ house was a center of cultural life in Rapallo.
+His parents’ house was a centre of cultural life in Rapallo.
 Writers, poets and composers like Robert Lowell, Czeslaw Milosz, Ezra Pound, and Isaiah Berlin met there.

 Giuseppe Bacigalupo was Pound's doctor.
 Massimo Bacigalupo often encountered Ezra Pound as an adolescent and young man.
-Knowing Pound at a young age furthered his contacts and later literary exchange with Eva Hesse, Olga Rudge, Dorothy Shakespear, Pound’s daughter Mary de Rachewiltz, Donald Davie, James Laughlin and others.
+Knowing Pound at a young age furthered his contacts and later literary exchange with Guy Davenport, Eva Hesse, Olga Rudge, Dorothy Shakespear, Pound’s daughter Mary de Rachewiltz, Donald Davie, James Laughlin and others.